 Psychology is the science of the behavior of living organisms, especially human beings.
-The study of psychology is an introduction to the empirical investigation of what we are, as well as an introduction to many of the investigators and thinkers who have developed systems of thought about behavior.
+The study of psychology is an introduction to the empirical and scientific investigation of who and what we are, as well as an introduction to many of the investigators and thinkers who have developed systems of thought about behavior.